bodrick/awesome/TOPICS.md

 *   [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool
 *   [Hyraze/ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources
 *   [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A beautiful feature-rich GraphQL Client for all platforms.
-*   [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) - AI Observability & Evaluation - Evaluate, troubleshoot, and fine tune your LLM, CV, and NLP models in a notebook.
 *   [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 *   [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.